-2012 Fellow started an exchange program with a Japanese high school (website of a high school in Florida)
+2012 Fellow started an exchange program with a Japanese high school (website of Saint Stephen's Episcopal School, Florida)

 Japanese students visit SSES

 Peggy O'Connor, Contributing Writer/Media Specialist February 6, 2015 money to visit Saint Stephen's for three days.
 The students are especially interested in issues of peace education and international cooperation.
 They delivered presentations to the 10th grade World History classes, the sixth grade, third grade and kindergarten in addition to speaking in chapel.
 This year they worked with Mr. Whelan's World History classes on a project relating to their school visit to Hiroshima.